Co-isometric weighted composition operators on Hilbert spaces of analytic functions: A review of weighted Hardy spaces

 Obviously, $K_z(z)=\langle K_z,K_z\rangle = \|K_z\|^2\ge 0$ for all $z\in\D$.
 Actually, the restriction $K_z(z)$ to the diagonal $\{(z,w)\,\colon\,z=w\}$ of the bidisk $\D \times \D$ is often a radial function (meaning that it depends on $|z|$ only).
 Such spaces are of special interest.
-In what follows, we will consider a large family of Hilbert spaces $\ch$ of analytic functions in the disk from which only the following axioms will be required: \begin{itemize} \item the point evaluations are bounded (that is, $\ch$ is a reproducing kernel Hilbert space); \item the monomials $\{z^n\,\colon\, n=0,1,2,\ldots\}$ belong to $\ch$ and form a complete orthogonal set (in the usual sense of maximal orthogonal sets in spaces with inner product, which is then equivalent to the density of the polynomials); \item we also assume the normalization for the constant function one: $\|\textbf{1}\|=1$. \end{itemize}

-As Proposition~\ref{prop-equiv-ax} formulated below shows, if these conditions are fulfilled then $\ch$ will also satisfy several other conditions; among them is the fact that the reproducing kernel for $\ch$ has the form
+In what follows, we will consider a large family of Hilbert spaces $\ch$ of analytic functions in the disk from which only the following axioms will be required: \begin{itemize} \item[(\textbf{A1})] The point evaluations are bounded (hence $\ch$ is a reproducing kernel Hilbert space); \item[(\textbf{A2})] The reproducing kernel $K_w(z)$ is normalized so that $K_w(0)=1$ for all $w\in\D$; \item[(\textbf{A3})] The monomials $\{z^n\,\colon\, n=0,1,2,\ldots\}$ belong to $\ch$ and form a complete orthogonal set (in the usual sense of maximal orthogonal sets in spaces with inner product). \end{itemize} As Proposition~\ref{prop-equiv-ax} formulated below will show, if the above conditions are fulfilled then $\ch$ will also satisfy several other conditions.
+Among them is the following representation of the reproducing kernel for $\ch$: